StudioSpindle/semi-website/_documentation/contributor-guide/current/custom-db/parsing-cross-refs.md

 ## Cached Resolver Logic

-The cached resolver is a helper struct with a two two step process:
+The cached resolver is a helper struct with a two-step process:

 1. **Cacher**: The input object list is (in form of a `search.Results`) is analyzed for references.
 This is a recursive process, as each resolved references might